* This information replaces FIS 002 Definitions

 A subsistence allowance for students, post doc’s and participants to help defray general living expenses in support of those engaged in training or research programs.

 Payments (scholarships, fellowships or awards) to enrolled students.
-See FIS 507-02 Scholarships or Fellowships to Students.
+For more information, see Scholarships or Fellowships to Students in Fiscal Policy-Rule #03-150-301 OSU Foundation.

 Travel in which OSU will receive compensation from an outside entity.